 Fairview in Williamson County, Tennessee — The American South (East South Central)

 Location.
-35° 58.503′ N, 87° 7.748′ W. Marker is in Fairview, Tennessee, in Williamson County.
-Marker is at the intersection of City Center Boulevard and City Center Way, on the right when traveling south on City Center Boulevard.
+35° 56.485′ N, 87° 8.976′ W. Marker is in Fairview, Tennessee, in Williamson County.
+Marker is on Westview Boulevard north of Deer Ridge Road, on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: 7100 City Center Cir, Fairview TN 37062, United States of America.
+Marker is at or near this postal address: 7121 Westview Boulevard, Fairview TN 37062, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 21, 2020.
-It was originally submitted on December 18, 2020, by Darren Jefferson Clay of Duluth, Georgia.
-This page has been viewed 46 times since then and 9 times this year.
-Last updated on December 19, 2020, by Darren Jefferson Clay of Duluth, Georgia.
-Photos: 1, 2. submitted on December 18, 2020, by Darren Jefferson Clay of Duluth, Georgia.
-3. submitted on December 19, 2020, by Darren Jefferson Clay of Duluth, Georgia. • J. Makali Bruton was the editor who published this page.
+This page was last revised on April 12, 2021.
+It was originally submitted on April 9, 2021, by Darren Jefferson Clay of Duluth, Georgia.
+This page has been viewed 29 times since then.
+Photos: 1, 2, 3, 4, 5. submitted on April 9, 2021, by Darren Jefferson Clay of Duluth, Georgia. • J. Makali Bruton was the editor who published this page.